CommandMC/HeroicWiki/How-To:-Other-Tools-and-Wrappers-(gamescope).md

 `#kscreen-doctor output.DP-#.scale.#`
 `env GDK_BACKEND=wayland gamescope -w 1920 -h 1080 -f -Y -R --RT --force-grab-cursor --prefer-vk-device  --adaptive-sync --sharpness 15 -- /opt/Heroic/heroic --ozone-platform=x11 --enable-features=UseOzonePlatform,WaylandWindowDecorations `

-* { Hint 1: 'env'-line, if you want 720p for fps reasons, use '-w 1280 -h 720' (or something else)}
+* { Hint 1: 'env'-line, if you want 720p for fps reasons, use `'-w 1280 -h 720'` (or something else)}
-* { Hint 2: 'env'-line, for better compatability (f.e. if you want to start other electron-based apps through hgl) you could append '--use-angle=vulkan'}
+* { Hint 2: 'env'-line, for better compatability (f.e. if you want to start other electron-based apps through hgl) you could append `'--use-angle=vulkan'`}
 * { Hint 3: 'env'-line, '--force-grab-cursor' / --prefer-vk-device needs a relatively new gamescope binary, '--force-grab-cursor' is needed if you 1. use ozone though wayland 2. use antimicrox 3. want to control a hgl-started electron-based-app through antimicrox}

 ### gamescoped hgl & gamemode (& NICE-capability)
-for using gamescope properly with gamemode (and a NICE-capable kernel), just simply 'sudo setcap 'CAP_SYS_NICE=eip' /usr/games/gamescope'
+for using gamescope properly with gamemode (and a NICE-capable kernel), just simply `'sudo setcap 'CAP_SYS_NICE=eip' /usr/games/gamescope'`

 ### gamescoped hgl & firejail
 just put in your firejail-code into the line, f.e. (simplified) `gamescope -f -- firejail --noprofile --/opt/Heroic/heroic`
-* { Hint: Heroic and apps started through it sometimes need a lot of 'caps', you have to manually sort them out if you want to set --caps for firejail (benefit: not all steam needs are needed here) }
+* { Hint: Heroic and apps started through it sometimes need a lot of 'caps', you have to manually sort them out if you want to set `--caps` for firejail (benefit: not all steam needs are needed here) }

-# what the hell is 'gamescope' anyway?
-Gamescope is something only Linux has.
-It is a microcompositor from Valve that is used on the Steam Deck.
-Its goal is to provide an isolated compositor that is tailored towards gaming and supports many gaming-centric features such as:

-1. Spoofing resolutions.
-2. Upscaling using AMD FidelityFX™ Super Resolution or NVIDIA Image Scaling.
-3. Limiting framerates.
-4. ProtonGE: bundeled **FSR / FSHack is gone? simply use Gamescope.**